-From research to recreational, from teaching to technology, from visual to virtual, hundreds of blogs and sites regularly write about mathematics in all its facets.
-For the longest time, there was no good way for readers to find the authors they enjoy and for authors to be found.
+From research to recreation, from teaching to technology, from visual to virtual, there are hundreds of blogs and web sites writing about mathematics and its many facets.
+For the longest time there was no good way for math readers to discover math writers, and for math writers to be found.
 We want to change that.

 Dana Ernst is a professor of mathematics at Northern Arizona University in Flagstaff, AZ, and blogs at danaernst.com.
 Dana is passionate about mathematics education and his scholarly activities include topics in this area.
 In particular, he is interested in inquiry-based learning (IBL) as a method for teaching mathematics.
 Dana is also a Special Projects Coordinator for the Academy of Inquiry-Based Learning and actively gives talks and organizes workshops on the benefits of IBL as well as the nuts and bolts of how to implement this approach in the mathematics classroom.
 Together with Angie Hodge, Dana is a coauthor for Math Ed Matters, which is a (roughly) monthly column sponsored by the MAA.
 Lastly, Dana is an avid cyclist, trail runner, and rock climber.
 Oh, and he enjoys drinking copious amounts of coffee.

 Patrick Honner is an award-winning high school math teacher currently residing in Brooklyn, New York.
 Patrick has taught everything from introductory algebra to multivariable Calculus, and mentors student research and writing in mathematics.
 Patrick is a regular contributor to the New York Times Learning Network, and shares his love of mathematics and teaching through writing and photography at MrHonner.com.